cellular phone camera tips

 It should be no shock that after learning a few basic cellular phone camera tips, you will be able to improve all of your photography.
 Yes, even by using a simple camera phone.
-Here are 6 cell phone camera tips.
+Here are 10 tips to unlock your phone's photographic potential and elevate your average snapshots to artistic images worth sharing.

-The biggest limitation of cellular phone cameras is with the lens.
-Although we are on the brink of designing tiny zoom lenses for cellular phones, current camera phones don't allow you to zoom in.
+The biggest limitation of cellular phone cameras was always with the lens.
+Although we are on the brink of designing tiny zoom lenses for cellular phones, current camera phones don't allow you to zoom in with a single lens.

-You can crop later when you do your photo editing, but you'll get better pictures by coming in close to your subject when you are taking your photographs.
+You can crop in tighter later when you do your photo editing, but you'll get better pictures by isolating your subject.
+Either move in close to your subject when you are taking your photographs, or use the telephoto lens that's built into your phone.
 Try to fill your frame with your subject.
 This will eliminate distracting backgrounds.

 The biggest challenge for camera phones is not having enough light.
-The sensors are small and quality suffers even more so that with large DSLR sesnors under low lighting conditions.
+The pixels on the sensors are tiny and don't respond to light as well as regular cameras with their larger sensors.
+Quality suffers even more so than with large DSLR sensors under low lighting conditions.

 Most cell phones don't come with a very powerful flash for lighting.
-When it's dark the camera phone has to use a slow shutter speed and that can lead to blurry or un-sharp photos.
+When it's dark your camera phone has to use a slow shutter speed for a proper exposure and that can lead to blurry or un-sharp photos.

 Look to see where the existing light is coming from.